Vacuuming children. Is that a mistake in English vocabulary or a practical solution to messy kids?

-Angela is a stay-at home mom of three, metal artist (pictured left in the workshop) and has been volunteering as a teacher’s aide at ReWA for eight years.
+Angela is a stay-at home mom of three, metal artist (pictured here in her workshop).
+She has been volunteering as a teacher’s aide at ReWA for eight years.
 When asked for an anecdote from the classroom, she recalled this line.

 “We were discussing New Year’s resolutions and one student said he ‘was resolved to vacuum his children.’
 We all cracked up–it wasn’t the right word exactly, but we understood—especially the parents among us.”

 Angela said she used to volunteer at a film festival, but I decided, “”If I’m going to invest my time, I should spend it on something more meaningful to me.”
 When the covid-19 pandemic cancelled ReWA’s in-person ESL classes last spring, several volunteers stepped up to contact students weekly for conversation practice.

 Another ESL volunteer, Annie, is a theater wardrobe coordinator who also wanted to get involved in the community.
 She started with ReWA in 2019 and has been calling six to eight students each week for conversation practice and homework help.

 “Some are also studying for the citizenship exam and learning about the structure of the U.S. Congress.
 When the insurrection happened in January, we had talked about how history is still impacting current events.
 For students from countries with a history of colonialism, they understand this very well.”